 SSE Fellow Ayrshire Film Co CIC produced a short film which you can watch here.

 And for a recording of the online celebration event, click here.

-We are extremely grateful to all of our partners, The National Lottery Community Fund, Bank of Scotland and Scottish Government for helping to make this programme possible.
+We are extremely grateful to our partners, The National Lottery Community Fund and Scottish Government for helping to make this programme possible again this year.